raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     ```

     - You can tag instances to specify deployment environment

+- Steps To Make it Work:
+    - Each EC2 instance/on-premises server must be running the CodeDeploy Agent
+    - The agent is continuously polling AWS CodeDeploy for work to do
+    - Application + appspec.yml is pulled from GitHub or S3
+    - EC2 instances will run the deployment instructions in appspec.yml
+    - CodeDeploy Agent will report of success/failure of the deployment

+- Primary Components
+    - Application – a unique name functions as a container (revision, deployment configuration, …)
+    - Compute Platform – EC2/On-Premises, AWS Lambda, or Amazon ECS
+    - Deployment Configuration – a set of deployment rules for success/failure • EC2/On-premises – specify the minimum number of healthy instances for the deployment
+        - AWS Lambda or Amazon ECS – specify how traffic is routed to your updated versions
+        - Deployment Group - group of tagged EC2 instances (allows to deploy gradually, or dev, test, prod…)
+    - Deployment Type – method used to deploy the application to a Deployment Group
+        - In-place Deployment – Applications are stopped, updated and restarted, supports EC2/On-Premises
+        - Blue/Green Deployment – New revision is installed on a new set of instances and ELB is switched over, supports EC2 instances only, AWS Lambda, and Amazon ECS
+    - IAM Instance Profile – give EC2 instances the permissions to access both S3 / GitHub
+    - Application Revision – application code + appspec.yml file
+    - Service Role – an IAM Role for CodeDeploy to perform operations on EC2 instances, ASGs, ELBs…
+    - Target Revision – the most recent revision that you want to deploy to a Deployment Group
 - CodeDeploy sends agents an `appspec.yml` file
     - Specifies deployment instructions
     - Sits at the root of the source code stored in GitHub or S3